daviseford/aos-reminders/README.md

 Whenever a commit is pushed to the `master` branch, the project is built and uploaded to S3.

 This happens automatically, so be careful when merging to `master`!
 Your changes will immediately be live.

+### Authenticating Locally

+If you want to test or use subscriber features _locally_, you can do it :)

+First, login through Auth0.
+You can create a fake account - your email doesn't need to be verified.

+Then subscribe and go through checkout as usual.
+You can use any of Stripes [test card numbers](https://stripe.com/docs/testing#cards) to complete the transaction.
+Just enter a test card number, and any expiration date/CVC/ZIP code, and your account will be subscribed.

+I like to use card # `4242 4242 4242 4242` since I can just spam my keyboard.

+Obviously, this does not work in production :)

+### Warscroll Builder Import

+Found a discrepancy between Warscroll Builder and AoS Reminders?
+You have two options:

+1. [Open an issue on Github](https://github.com/daviseford/aos-reminders/issues) and let us know.
+2. Add to the typo list (`warscrollTypoMap`) in `src/utils/warscroll/options.ts`